And-i1/GGJ2025/Readme.md

 ### Gyro

 A prototype of accesing accelerometer data in an web-export for mobile.
+Works on ios/safari via gitlab pages.
+Works on itch via chrome.
-TODO: Qorking on chrome, unknown issue on firefox, permission issue on safari.
+TODO: unknown issue on firefox.

 ### Lofi